List of Coronation Street characters introduced in 2007: Lauren Wilson

 Lauren Wilson is Violet Wilson's (Jenny Platt) younger sister played by Lucy Evans.
 In April 2008, Lauren was written out after proving unpopular with viewers.

 Lauren had previously been working in Ayia Napa in a bar called 'Man-unition', it is clear from the outset that straight-laced Violet does not get along with her wild younger sibling.
 Lauren becomes barmaid at the Rovers, and moves in as a lodger with Eileen Grimshaw (Sue Cleaver).
 Lauren has a relationship with Darryl Morton (Jonathan Dixon), but it is clear to everyone but Darryl that she is using him for money and free nights out on the town.
 Eventually Darryl stands up to her when she suggests he steal from his father Jerry Morton (Michael Starke) when he runs out of money.
 Lauren immediately dumps him.

 In the days leading up to her departure, she begins to suggest to Sean Tully (Antony Cotton) that they take a break together, although it is apparent that she is just trying to wrangle a free holiday out of him (especially as she has just lost her job at the Rovers and has no intention of paying the rent she owes to Eileen).
 Sean returns from the holiday alone, explaining that Lauren, as expected, had abandoned him immediately upon leaving the plane once they had arrived in Spain.
 She had started dating a rich boyfriend and had no intention of returning.

-Lindsey Gordon

-Lindsey Gordon is the ex-wife of businessman Tony Gordon (Gray O'Brien) who first appears when she comes to the factory and slaps Carla Connor (Alison King), warning her to stay away from her husband.
-She also tells Carla that Tony is a womaniser and a control freak.
-Tony tells Carla to ignore Lindsey, who he describes as "crazy".
-When Liam Connor (Rob James-Collier) tries to dig up Tony's past, he turns to Lindsey for information.
-Lindsey continues to rant that Tony is a control freak, but claims they are both still in love and that Tony will return to her.
-Liam tries to tell Carla this, but Carla does not listen.

-Phil Hardwick

-Phil Hardwick is Ryan Connor's (Ben Thompson) wheel-chair bound best friend.
-He has made periodic appearances since 2007 and made his most recent in May 2009, as Phil and Ryan had formed a band.